Schizophrenia is one of the most misunderstood mental health conditions. So, we’re busting its biggest myths to help reduce the stigma surrounding it.

 People with schizophrenia differ greatly in the severity of their symptoms, and, naturally, their circumstances and life situations.

 It’s true that some people with schizophrenia struggle.
-For example, research suggests that schizophrenia and other psychotic disorders are linked to homelessness.
+For example,

 However, many individuals with schizophrenia thrive.
 They have jobs, families, and fulfilling hobbies.